Tony Mowbray: Birmingham City

 Mowbray was appointed manager of Championship club Birmingham City on 8 January 2024, replacing Wayne Rooney; he signed a two-and-a-half-year contract.
 On 19 February, the club announced that the need for medical treatment forced his temporary withdrawal from the role.
 His assistant, Mark Venus, took charge for a month, and on 19 March, Birmingham confirmed that Mowbray was taking formal medical leave until the start of 2024–25 pre-season and that their former manager Gary Rowett would take charge for the last eight games of the season.
 The team were unable to avoid relegation.
-On 21 May, Mowbray resigned as manager with immediate effect, stating that his health would not allow him to resume his duties soon enough for the needs of the club, and that once fit, he intended to prioritise "quality time" with his family before returning to football management.
+On 21 May 2024, Mowbray resigned as manager with immediate effect, stating that his health would not allow him to resume his duties soon enough for the needs of the club, and that once fit, he intended to prioritise "quality time" with his family before returning to football management.
 Mowbray later confirmed that he had been diagnosed with bowel cancer.

 Return to West Bromwich Albion

 On 18 January 2025, Mowbray was reappointed head coach of EFL Championship club West Bromwich Albion on a two-and-a-half-year contract.

-On 21 April 2025, Mowbray was sacked by the West Bromwich Albion, after a run of poor results.
+On 21 April 2025, Mowbray was dismissed by West Bromwich Albion after a run of poor results.

+Return to Blackburn Rovers

+On 5 June 2026, Mowbray was reappointed head coach of EFL Championship club Blackburn Rovers.

 Personal life

 Mowbray has three sons with his wife, Amber Mowbray.
 His first wife, Bernadette Doyle Mowbray, died of breast cancer on New Year's Day 1995, aged 26.

-Mowbray's brother Darren is the current head of recruitment at Southampton.
+Mowbray's brother Darren was the head of recruitment at Southampton from 2023 until 2025.
+Darren later returned to Aberdeen as their head of recruitment on 3 March 2026.